Temperature Changes of Nostrils During Breathing

 The video below illustrates a successful execution of the experiment.
-It can be seen that during inhalation (when air of room temperature enters the nasal cavity), the nostrils cool down, and during exhalation (when heated air leaves the body), the nostrils temperature is slightly higher than body temperature.
+It can be seen that during inhalation (when some air at room temperature enters the nasal cavity), the nostrils cool down, and during exhalation (when the now heated air leaves the body), the nostrils temperature is slightly higher than body temperature.

-In this video, FLIR i7 thermal imaging camera was used.
-The temperature range of a colour scheme was set in the interval of 34 °C and 40 °C, the emissivity was ε = 0.95.
+In this video, the FLIR i7 thermal imaging camera was used.
+The temperature range of the colour scheme was set in the interval of 34 °C and 40 °C, the emissivity was ε = 0.95.

-The described experiment may not work at extremely high temperatures (e.g. 35 °C and more), when the temperature of the inspired air is close to the temperature of the human body and therefore the air temperature in the respiratory system.
+The described experiment may not work at very high temperatures (e.g. 35 °C and more), when the temperature of the inhaled air is close to the temperature of the human body and therefore the air temperature in the respiratory system.

 Because the nasal mucosa is moist, it is measurably cooled not only by the entry of cold air into the nasal cavity, but also by any airflow through the cavity, which accelerates evaporation from the cavity surface (see more in How Airflow Accelerates the Evaporation of Liquids).

-Due to the above mentioned cross-curricular connection, in Physics class we can also deal with questions that belong to Biology – for example why is breathing through the nose better and especially healthier than breathing through the mouth.
-The students can find the answer, for example, in the theoretical introduction to this experiment – it is clear that when breathing through the mouth, there is no filtering or preheating of the air before it enters the lungs, and likewise, the air is not cooled before it leaves the respiratory system and thus dissipates a large amount of heat from the body.
+Due to the above mentioned cross-curricular connection, in physics class we can also deal with questions that belong to biology – for example why breathing through the nose is better and especially healthier than breathing through the mouth.
+Students can find the answer, for example, in the theoretical introduction to this experiment – it is clear that when breathing through the mouth, there is no filtering or preheating of the air before it enters the lungs, and likewise, the air is not cooled before it leaves the respiratory system and thus dissipates a large amount of heat from the body.